geidies/dotfiles/README.md

 A collection of configuration to be used across computers.

+## Prerequisites

+You should have [GNU Stow](https://www.gnu.org/software/stow/) installed.
+There is a package for brew, apt, pacman and yum (and possibly others as well, since it is pure perl).
+Also, the [atom text editor](https://github.com/atom) should of course be installed if you want to use the configuration for it - also the make tasks won't work if it is not installed.

 ## Installation ##

 Clone the directory into a subfolder of the home directory